dprojects/Woodworking/Docs/README.md

   * `set` allows to set edge as start or end reference point.
 Sometimes if the access to edge require hide object it can be more useful to set one by one or if you want to update only single edge.
   * `set both edges` allows to set both edge at once as start and end reference point.
 This is much quicker way.
   * `move` set equal space between all selected objects along X, Y or Z coordinate axis.

+> [!TIP]
+> If you want to set qual space for Array object, you have to select and load Array object from Tree window.

 * **Copy:** In this mode you can copy any object with custom offset.
 For example you can quickly create shelves with equal space or garden floor from small panels.
   * `auto` if the object is simple panel `Part::Box` type the `copyObject` will be used, otherwise `Clone` will be created.
   * `copyObject` the same as `CTRL-C` and `CTRL-V` copy method, good only for simple objects.